Superman vs. The KKK: How a Radio Show Dismantled the Masked Menace

 Step 1: Break In and Take Notes

 Stetson Kennedy, brandishing courage and a pseudonym, infiltrated the Klan as if auditioning for a Southern noir spy film.
-His technique was equal parts gumption and espionage: he took notes, recalled codewords, and revealed meeting basics that—outside of setting—resembled a badly-organized PTA.
+His technique was equal parts gumption and espionage: he took notes, remembered codewords, and revealed meeting basics that—outside of context—resembled a badly-organized PTA.

 Pro Tip: When undermining hate groups, creativity is your sidekick.
 And legally, it helps if your protagonist is a fictional character immune to libel. -

 Partnering with the producers of the “Adventures of Superman” radio program, Kennedy helped script a 16-part series titled “Clan of the Fiery Cross.”
 Superman, America’s refugee from Krypton, did what no congressional subcommittee could: he made the Klan uncool.
-The serialized episodes exposed real Klan rare research findings—passwords, handshakes, rituals—rendering them cartoonishly ineffective.
-Suddenly, the uncompromising beauty of joining the Klan dropped faster than a lead balloon thrown by Lex Luthor.
+The serialized episodes exposed real Klan secrets—passwords, handshakes, rituals—rendering them cartoonishly ineffective.
+Suddenly, the allure of joining the Klan dropped faster than a lead balloon thrown by Lex Luthor.

 -